AnuragUmale/RSA_Cryptography_In_C/README.md

 # Note

 If you are a student and if are taking a look at my repository for your assignment, any piece of code that your copy from this repository is completely your responsibility.
-I should not be held repsonsible for that.
+I should not be held repsonsible for any academic misconduct.